 Take legal prescription medicine with you so you remain in good health.
 Keep your medicines in their original packaging.
 Always carry a copy of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

-The Zika virus is present in FSM, particularly in the state of Kosrae.
+There have been no recent reports of Zika virus in FSM, however serious outbreaks may occur from time to time.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and consider deferring non-essential travel to affected areas.

 Outbreaks of dengue fever occur, including serious outbreaks from time to time.